huggingface/huggingface.js/packages/jinja/README.md

-# Templates
+# Jinja

-A minimalistic JavaScript implementation of the Jinja templating engine, specifically designed for parsing ML chat templates.
+A minimalistic JavaScript implementation of the Jinja templating engine, specifically designed for parsing and rendering ML chat templates.

 ## Usage